mechkit/solar_design_algorithm/standard/source/SDA_micro.md

 ### Conductor and conduit schedule

 For string inverters, these are the circuit names:
-* Exposed source circuit wiring: DC wires exposed on the roof.
+* Exposed source circuit wiring: microinverter cables exposed on the roof.
-* PV DC source circuits: DC wires in conduit.
+* Inverter AC output circuit: AC branch circuits.
-* Inverter AC output circuit: AC circuits between the inverter and panel OCPD.
+* Inverter AC output combined circuit: AC circuits between the combiner, if used, and panel OCPD.

     var circuit_names = [